morrislab-pc/lab_website/content/tutorials/Using_git.md

   - You should now add  *another* link to the original upstream repo called 'upstream' that will allow you to pull changes from the original repo
 `$ git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`

-# Creating a repository from locally on your computer
+## Method 2: Creating a repository from local files on your computer

-  - If your project already exists locally (on your computer), but is not yet under version control with git, use the `git init` command to transform the folder containing your files into a Git repository.
+  - If your project already exists locally (on your computer), but is not yet under version control with git, you must transform the folder containing your files into a Git repository.
 This is only run once, even if other collaborators share the project.

   - Create a new repository on GitHub.com.
 To avoid errors, do not initialize the new repository with *README*, license, or `.gitignore` files.
 You can add these files after your project has been pushed to GitHub.

   - In the command line, navigate to the root directory of your project.

+  - If you’re using ***Git 2.27.1 or an earlier version***, you can set the name of the default branch the following command: `git init && git symbolic-ref HEAD refs/heads/main`

     - Initialize the local directory as a Git repository.
-If you’re using Git 2.28.0 or a later version, you can set the name of the default branch using the command  `git init -b main`
+If you’re using ***Git 2.28.0 or a later version***, you can set the name of the default branch using the command  `git init -b main`

-  - If you’re using Git 2.27.1 or an earlier version, you can set the name of the default branch the following command: `git init && git symbolic-ref HEAD refs/heads/main`

   - You can tell Git which files and directories to ignore when you make a commit by creating a `.gitignore` file in your repository's root directory using the following command: `touch .gitignore`